dataventuresnz/mobility-index/README.md

 # Mobility index

 Data Ventures uses aggregated and anonymised cellphone data to estimate the amount of mobility within regional councils, or based on categories such as recreation, retail, workplace areas.
-This README briefly outlines how we developed our mobility index and the repository includes our code for data released on mobility for a week in lockdown relative to the week before, or relative to a similar period in 2019.
+This README briefly outlines how we developed our mobility index and the repository includes our code for data released on mobility for a week in lockdown relative to the week before, or relative to normal weeks in the first half of 2021.

 **NB:** If you are looking for the deprecated methodology used in the easter report, the repo can still be found [here](https://github.com/dataventuresnz/easter-mobility-index).